syslog-ng/syslog-ng.github.io/doc/_admin-guide/070_Destinations/125_Loki/001_Loki_options.md

 id: adm-dest-loki-opt
 ---

-The `loki()` driver sends messages to a Loki Grafna database and has the following options:
+The `loki()` driver sends messages to a Loki Grafana database and has the following options:

 ## auth()